Research @ DUSON by Discipline | Duke Nursing

 • Brief Bio

-Dr. Turner is Professor and Director of the Doctor of Nursing Practice program.
-She earned graduate degrees in hospital administration and perinatal nursing prior to receiving her doctorate from the University of California at San Francisco.
-Following her retirement from the Army Nurse Corps, she established the Center for Nursing Research at Duke and held the position of Associate Director of Research for 13 years.
+Dr. Barbara S. Turner is Elizabeth P. Hanes Professor of Nursing and Chair of the Health of Women, Children, and Families Division of the Duke University School of Nursing.
+She earned graduate degrees in hospital administration and perinatal nursing prior to receiving her PhD from the University of California at San Francisco.
+Following her retirement from the Army Nurse Corps, she established the Center for Nursing Research at Duke and held the position of Associate Dean for Research for 13 years.

 Academic Program Affiliations